MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Rename-NetFirewallHyperVRule.md

 ```

 ### -Protocol
-Specifies that only matching Hyper-V firewall rules with the indicated Protocol are renamed.
+Specifies that only matching Hyper-V firewall rules with the indicated protocol are renamed.

 The acceptable values for this parameter are:
 - Protocols by number:  0-255.
 - Protocols by name:  TCP, UDP, ICMPv4, or ICMPv6.